I prayed for death on a daily basis.Tyson Fury

 While he was denied the fairytale win after a controversial draw in Los Angeles, one which most thought he won, even coming back to fight for Boxing’s biggest prize in the first place is nothing short of remarkable.
 A story so unheard of it wouldn’t be out of place in a Hollywood film!

 As a boxing fan and someone who suffers with mental health problems myself, I can’t help but marvel at his incredible fight and determination in beating his demons and returning to such a tough and unforgiving sport.
-And especially a sport that shows absolutely no sympathy.
-A sport that is so unforgiving.
+And especially a sport that shows absolutely no sympathy; that takes no prisoners.

-For all he has done, I want to thank Tyson Fury for proving recovery is possible and providing so many people with hope.
-I’m also very much looking forward to seeing #WilderFury2 play out in 2019!
+For all he has done, I want to thank the big man Tyson Fury for proving recovery is possible and providing so many people with hope.
+I’m also very much looking forward to seeing #WilderFury2 play out sometime in the near future1

 (Video Courtesy of BT Sport)